Harshit-sharma24/newsweb-react/README.md

-# 📰 NewsWeb - React News App
+# 📰 NewsWeb - React News

 A modern and responsive **News Web Application** built using **React.js**.
 It allows users to explore the latest news across different categories like Technology, Sports, Business, and more.